Decentralized Best-Response-Based Learning in Two-Player Zero-Sum Stochastic Games: A Finite-Sample Analysis: Introduction

-\textbf{Sample-Efficient MARL.} Recently, there has been an increasing focus on MARL with sample efficiency guarantees \citep{bai2020provable,bai2020near,liu2020sharp,xie2020learning,jin2021v,songcan,mao2022improving,daskalakis2022complexity,cui2023break}.
-Most of these studies focus on the finite-horizon episodic setting with online exploration and perform regret analysis, which differs from our last-iterate finite-sample analysis under the stochastic approximation paradigm.
-Additionally, these algorithms are episodic due to the finite-horizon nature of the setting and are not best-response-type independent learning dynamics that are repeatedly run for infinitely long, which can be viewed as a non-equilibrating adaptation process.
-In fact, the primary focus of this line of work is a self-play setting, where all players can be controlled to perform centralized learning \citep{wei2017online,bai2020provable,bai2020near,liu2020sharp,xie2020learning}.
-Beyond the online setting, finite-sample efficiency has also been established for MARL using a generative model \citep{zhang2020model,li2022minimax} or offline datasets \citep{cuioffline,cui2022provably,zhong2022pessimistic,yan2022efficacy}.
-These algorithms tend to be centralized in nature and focus on equilibrium computation rather than performing independent learning.
+\textbf{Zero-Sum Stochastic Games.} For zero-sum stochastic games, establishing non-asymptotic, finite-sample analyses has received increasing attention recently, see e.g., \citep{bai2020provable,bai2020near,liu2020sharp,xie2020learning,jin2021v,songcan,mao2022improving}.
+Most of these studies, however, focused on the finite-horizon setting with online exploration, and conducted regret analysis, which differs from our last-iterate finite-sample analysis under the \emph{stochastic approximation} framework, for the infinite-horizon discounted setting.
+Additionally, due to the finite-horizon nature of the setting, these algorithms are episodic and not best-response-type independent learning dynamics that are run for infinitely long, as a non-equilibrating adaptation process.
+Finite-sample complexity has also been established particularly for the policy-gradient methods \citep{daskalakis2020independent,zhao2021provably,zhang2021derivative,alacaoglu2022natural}.
+However, these methods are \emph{asymmetric} among players, requiring them to update their policies on different timescales, which thus enforces explicit coordination across players.

-Finite-sample complexity has also been established for policy-gradient methods, a popular RL approach when applied to solving zero-sum stochastic games \citep{daskalakis2020independent,zhao2021provably,zhang2021derivative,alacaoglu2022natural}.
-However, to ensure convergence, these methods are asymmetric, requiring the players to update their policies on different timescales—e.g., one player updates faster than the other with larger step sizes, or one player fixes their policy while waiting for the other to update.
-Such asymmetric policy-gradient methods are not independent, as they enforce explicit coordination to enable this timescale separation across agents.
-This style of coordination is also required for the finite-sample analysis of decentralized learning in certain general-sum stochastic games, e.g., \cite{gao2021finite}, which improves upon the asymptotic convergence results in \cite{arslan2017decentralized}.
-In contrast, our learning dynamics require only that each player's policy update be slower than their $q$-function updates, without assuming a timescale separation between the two players, thus making our learning dynamics symmetric.
+When it comes to symmetric and independent/decentralized learning, \cite{wei2021last, chenzy2021sample,cai2023uncoupled} are the recent studies that provided non-asymptotic analyses.
+In comparison, the learning algorithms in \cite{wei2021last, chenzy2021sample, cai2023uncoupled} are variants of mirror-descent-based methods (e.g., optimistic gradient descent/ascent and extragradient descent/ascent), whereas our focus is on analyzing the natural learning dynamics based on smoothed-best-response.
+Additionally, the methods in \cite{wei2021last, chenzy2021sample} require some coordination between players during the sampling process.
+Best-response-type independent learning for zero-sum stochastic games has also been explored recently in \cite{sayin2021decentralized, sayin2022fictitious, baudinsmooth, baudin2022fictitious}.
+Yet, these works only established asymptotic convergence guarantees, which motivated the present work.